Fabrice-64/papounet_diet/README.md

 - The user can get more information on a selected product
 - And he can subsequently record it

-# Environment
-This project is developped using Python 3.9.1 and Django 3.1.4
+# This project is developped using :
+- Python 3.9.1
+- Django 3.1.4

+# Environments:
+Different environments, named base, local and production have been developped.
+To use papounet_diet in local mode, add the suffixe:
+** --settings papounet_diet.settings.local **
+to your command line.

 # How to start the local server
 - Create a virtual environment with python